 A holiday recipe in under 30 minutes?
 You’ve got it with these gingerbread muffins!
 They are fluffy, tender and flavored with holiday spices.
 They make the perfect cozy treat for a snowy morning by the fireside.

 This is a quick and simple recipe that will put you in the holiday mood—gingerbread muffins!
 They are so easy to make and turn out fluffy, soft and full of spice.
 A generous sprinkle of sugar on top makes each muffin irresistible.
 You’re going to love this recipe!

-Why this recipe works: There are a blend of seasonal spices, which are complemented by a touch of molasses and brown sugar.
+You don’t need an electric mixer to make these muffins and they are ready in less than 30 minutes.
+There is a blend of seasonal spices, which is complemented by a touch of molasses and brown sugar.
 The secret ingredient here is a teaspoon of cocoa powder, which brings out the gingerbread flavor!

 How to make gingerbread muffins

-- Bake the muffins for 16 to 18 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
+- Bake at 400° F for 16 to 18 minutes or until a toothpick inserted in the center comes out with little to no crumbs.

 Frequently Asked Questions